fersk/bala.js/README.md

   // You can put any additional code you want to execute here.
 });
 ```

-Replace path-to-script-loader.js with the actual path to the bala.js script.

 ## Features
 Parallel Loading: Enhance your page performance as all scripts are loaded in parallel.